2000 World Series: Game 2

 The Yankees struck in the bottom of the first when Mets starter Mike Hampton walked two with two outs before RBI singles by Tino Martinez and Jorge Posada put them up 2–0.
 Scott Brosius's leadoff home run next inning made it 3–0.
 Martinez doubled in the fifth and, after an intentional walk, scored on Paul O'Neill's single.
 In the seventh, reliever Glendon Rusch allowed a one-out single to Posada and subsequent double to O'Neill.
 Rick White relieved Rusch and allowed a sacrifice fly to Brosius.
-In the eighth, Derek Jeter doubled with one out off of White, who was relieved by Dennis Cook and allowed an RBI single to Martinez.
+In the eighth, Derek Jeter doubled with one out off White, who was relieved by Dennis Cook and allowed an RBI single to Martinez.
 Clemens pitched eight shutout innings, allowing just two hits (both singles by Todd Zeile) while striking out nine.
 In the ninth, Jeff Nelson relieved Clemens and allowed a leadoff single to Edgardo Alfonzo before Piazza homered to make it 6–2.
 After Robin Ventura singled, Mariano Rivera relieved Nelson.
 He retired Zeile, allowed a single to Benny Agbayani and then, after Lenny Harris hit into a force-out at home, Jay Payton's three-run home run cut the Yankee lead to 6–5.
 Rivera struck out Kurt Abbott looking to end the game, and give the Yankees a 2–0 series lead heading to Shea Stadium.

 The Yankees' Game 2 win tied the longest AL winning streak in the World Series at ten games (the AL had previously won ten straight 1927–29 and again 1937–40).

 Game 3

 The American national anthem was sung by NSYNC.
-In Game 3, Robin Ventura's leadoff home run in the second off of Orlando Hernandez gave the Mets a 1–0 lead, but the Yankees tied it in the third when Derek Jeter singled with two outs off of Rick Reed and scored on David Justice's double.
+In Game 3, Robin Ventura's leadoff home run in the second off Orlando Hernandez gave the Mets a 1–0 lead, but the Yankees tied it in the third when Derek Jeter singled with two outs off Rick Reed and scored on David Justice's double.
 Next inning, Tino Martinez hit a leadoff single and scored on Paul O'Neill's one-out triple, but the Mets tied the game in the sixth when Mike Piazza hit a leadoff double and after a walk, scored on Todd Zeile's double.
 In the eighth, Zeile singled with one out and scored on Benny Agbayani's double.
 After Jay Payton singled, Mike Stanton relieved Hernandez and allowed a sacrifice fly to Bubba Trammell to pad the Mets lead.
 Closer Armando Benitez pitched a scoreless ninth despite allowing a leadoff single to Chuck Knoblauch as the Mets' 4–2 win ended the Yankees' fourteen-game winning streak in World Series play dating back to the 1996 World Series.

 Yankee hurler Orlando "El Duque" Hernandez earned the loss, snapping his previous undefeated postseason record of 6–0.